crpressler/homelab/README.md

 ## DNS Management with Cloudflare

-Manage DNS records in Cloudflare using Terraform.
+Manage DNS records in Cloudflare using OpenTofu.

 ### Features

-- DNS records defined in Terraform configuration
+- DNS records defined in OpenTofu configuration
 - Automated deployment via GitHub Actions
 - Plan on Pull Requests, Apply on merge to main
 - State stored remotely in Terraform Cloud